irecondo/auht0-genai-vercel-ai-chat/README.md

-# Auth0 GenAI AI SDK, Next.js Chat Example For RAG Applications
+# Auth0 GenAI AI SDK, Next.js Chatbot For RAG Applications

 This example shows how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [OpenAI](https://openai.com) to create a ChatGPT-like AI-powered streaming chat bot.